mlarabi/mlarabi/README.md

 - 👋 Hi, I’m @mlarabi, currenly working at [@calx-co](https://github.com/calx-co).
 - 🚀 I’m interested in anything that is related to technology and programmation mainly.
-- 🌱 I’m currently learning Powershell 7 Core and Shell/Bash.
+- 🌱 I’m currently learning Kubernetes and Cybersecurity.
 - 📫 You can reach me by sending an email to mohammed@larabi.fr (personal) or mlarabi@calx.co (professional).